 Note: Resident Catholic students transitioning from kindergarten to Grade 1 in the same school do not need to re-register for Grade 1.
-Non-resident students need to inquire with the principal of the school to determine if they will be able to register for Grade 1 based on available room and resources.
-Parents/legal guardians of students not previously registered at any grade level should call the school for an appointment to register.
+Non-resident students must contact their designated school to find out if they will be able to register for Grade 1 based on available room and resources.
+Students not previously registered at any grade level should call their designated school for an appointment to register.

 Children may enter any one of our language programs in kindergarten or Grade 1.

 Diverse Learning Needs

 Students with diverse learning needs should register at their designated school, which is a parent/legal guardian’s first contact for specialized programming information, support and consultation.

 Students who are born outside of Canada register through the St. John Reception Centre.

 Please contact your current school to begin the transfer process.
 The following documentation must be presented to your transfer school to complete the transfer:

 - Proof of address